jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 ### Case 1 : Purchase of Machinery (Fixed Asset) From Overseas

-Let said the oversea supplier has send the bill amount USD15,000 (USD15,000 x 4.2 = Rm63,000 will recorded in the Account Book).
+Let's say the oversea supplier has sent the bill amount USD15,000 (USD15,000 x 4.2 = Rm63,000 will recorded in the Account Book).
 Understand that Custom will use GST valuation to compute the GST amt and stated in K1 form.
 Assume that GST Valuation after custom duty = Rm75,000 and GST amt Rm75,000 x 6% = Rm4,500.

 **Question:**